 Other ways that we promote mutual respect:

 * Celebration is a key part of our school ethos.
-The children are encouraged to support and celebrate the achievement of others during events such as sports day, achievement assembly, awarding of certificates and celebrating successes outside of school.
+The children are encouraged to support and celebrate the achievement of others during events such as sports day, Star of the Day announcements, awarding of certificates and celebrating successes outside of school.

-* Children who are struggling with friendships can spend time with our Pastoral Support Worker, who will help to facilitate discussions with groups of children, look at solutions and how to resolve issues.
-The Pastoral Support Worker will regularly check in with the children to ensure things are running smoothly.
+* Children who are struggling with friendships can spend time with our Pastoral Support Team, who will help to facilitate discussions with groups of children, look at solutions and how to resolve issues.
+The Pastoral Support Team will regularly check in with the children to ensure things are running smoothly.

 Tolerance of and respect for those of all faiths, no faith, different cultures and lifestyles

 This is achieved through activities aimed at developing our young pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
 Class work involves discussions and activities to celebrate our diverse community of different faiths and different cultural heritage.
 Using age appropriate language we aim to educate our children about prejudices and prejudice-based issues by learning in about these issues in RE and SMSC.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning.